-Energy Conservation in Bahrain
+Energy Conservation in Bahrain: Perspectives

 Bahrain has one of the highest energy consumption rates in the world.
 The country uses almost three times more energy per person than the world average.
-Based on 2014 statistics, the country consumes 11,500 kWh of energy per capita compared with the global average of 3,030 kWh.
+Based on 2022 statistics, the country consumed 22 MWh of energy which is 5 times the Middle East average and 7 times the global average.
+Infact, the per capita energy consumption in Bahrain is among the highest worldwide.
 The country is witnessing high population growth rate, rapid urbanization, industrialization and commercialization with more visitors coming in, causing fast growing domestic energy demand and is posing a major challenge for energy security.

 Per capita energy conservation in Bahrain is among the highest worldwide

 As individuals, we need to audit how much energy we are using and how we can minimize our usage and conserve it.
 Whenever we save energy, we not only save money, but also reduce the demand for such fossil fuels as coal, oil, and natural gas.
-Less burning of fossil fuels also means lower emissions of carbon dioxide (CO2), the primary contributor to global warming, and other pollutants.
+Less burning of fossil fuels also means lower emissions of carbon dioxide, the primary contributor to global warming, and other pollutants.
 Energy needs to be conserved not only to cut costs but also to preserve the resources for longer use.

 Here are few energy conservation tips we need to follow and adopt: